finbourne/lusid-sdk-csharp/sdk/docs/AmortisationRuleSetsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AmortisationRuleSetsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AmortisationRuleSetsApi>();
             var scope = "scope_example";  // string | The scope of the rule set.
             var createAmortisationRuleSetRequest = new CreateAmortisationRuleSetRequest(); // CreateAmortisationRuleSetRequest | The contents of the rule set.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // AmortisationRuleSet result = apiInstance.CreateAmortisationRuleSet(scope, createAmortisationRuleSetRequest, opts: opts);

                 // [EXPERIMENTAL] CreateAmortisationRuleSet: Create an amortisation rule set.
                 AmortisationRuleSet result = apiInstance.CreateAmortisationRuleSet(scope, createAmortisationRuleSetRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));